What To Do When Your Kid Says Something Embarrassing - Baby Chick

 Share

 It’s a bit taboo to talk about differences, and it’s common for parents to hush their children and avoid awkward questions when they notice (loudly and publicly) differences in others.
 However, it is normal for kids to see differences.
-When we ignore them, we can accidentally tell them being different is something to ignore or, more distressingly, be ashamed of.
-And when we hush them, we stop them from asking questions, but we aren’t stopping them from noticing or using their imagination to make sense of the world.5 So, we need to teach our kids strategies for asking about or exploring differences in a socially appropriate and compassionate way:
+When we ignore them, we can accidentally tell them that being different is something to ignore or, more distressingly, something to be ashamed of.
+And when we hush them, we stop them from asking questions, but we don’t stop them from noticing or from using their imagination to make sense of the world.5 So, we need to teach our kids strategies for asking about or exploring differences in a socially appropriate and compassionate way:

 Know That It’s Normal

 Or, you might suggest something like, “Ah, I can see you are curious about [skin, clothing, body shape, etc.].
 I don’t know much about that, so perhaps we could research it at home together?”
 That way, you can find appropriate ways to explore sensitive topics.
-It also reduces the stigma of talking about differences; rather than pretending they don’t exist, we can address any judgment or misunderstandings they might have.
-If our kids don’t get a chance to process what they observe, they can create their ideas about differences.
+It also reduces the stigma of talking about people’s appearances or abilities, rather than pretending they don’t exist.
+This gives us a chance to address any judgments or misunderstandings they might have.
+If our kids don’t get a chance to process what they observe, they can create their own ideas about differences.
 This is not always good, as their ideas can be incorrect or biased.2

 Speak to Your Child Kindly

 Parents shouldn’t pretend it didn’t happen when a kid says something embarrassing.
-A child won’t know they’ve said something they shouldn’t have if you don’t address it immediately.
+If you don’t address it immediately, a child won’t know they’ve said something they shouldn’t have.
 Gently pulling a child aside and explaining why their comment is inappropriate is better than scolding and potentially embarrassing the child.

 In my house, we have a rule.
 My children can ask any question they want about differences they have noticed . . . they just can’t do it in front of the person.
 I reiterate that it’s not because the difference is anything to be embarrassed about, but we don’t know how that other person feels, and it’s unkind to talk about anyone when they could hear us.
-I ask my children to flag me that they have a question, and we table it for later — usually in the car ride home.
+I ask my children to flag me that they have a question, and we save the question for later, usually on the car ride home.

 Build Their Empathy

-This isn’t a tip for young kids who don’t know what they are doing, but if a child is older and says something intentionally hurtful or embarrassing, you must address it.
+This isn’t a tip for young kids who don’t know what they are doing, but if an older child says something intentionally hurtful or embarrassing, you must address it.
 Being mean-spirited deliberately should be addressed.
 This will vary from family to family, but try to ensure the punishment “fits the crime.”
 Kids learn their lesson when consequences are natural; in other words, they can make a clear link between their actions and consequences.3,6 It’s also necessary to have many discussions about kindness and compassion at home.

 Above all, let your kids know that even when they say things they probably shouldn’t, you still love them.
 That’s what is most important.
 Yes, kids need to learn to make better choices, but making them feel guilty and embarrassed is not the way to do it.
-If a child makes a sincere apology and promises not to repeat it, the offended party will probably feel better about it and most likely accept an apology.
+If a child sincerely apologizes and promises not to repeat it, the offended party will likely feel better and accept the apology.

 Share